Rocky: The Ultimate Film Franchise!

 It is a 1979 American sports drama film written, directed by and starring Sylvester Stallone.

-It is the direct sequel to Rocky (1976) and the second installment in the Rocky franchise.
+It is the direct sequel to Rocky (1976) and the second installment in the franchise.

-Set immediately after the events of the original film, Rocky Balboa (played by Stallone), struggling to adjust to his newfound fame and family life, finds himself in a rematch fiercely demanded by Apollo Creed (Weathers).
+Set immediately after the events of the original film, Rocky Balboa, struggling to adjust to his newfound fame and family life, finds himself in a rematch fiercely demanded by Apollo Creed.

 It was theatrically released in the United States by United Artists on June 15th 1979.